jexxa-projects/Jexxa/docs/adr/005-strategy-pattern-for-driven-adapters.md

 ## Decision

-Jexxa provides typical implementation of application infrastructure patterns via strategies so that the implementation of driven adapters is just a simple facade, which maps between the API of outbound ports to corresponding API of the strategy.
+Jexxa provides typical implementation of application infrastructure patterns via strategies so that the implementation of driven adapters is just a simple facade, which maps between the API of outbound ports to the corresponding API of the strategy.

 ## Consequences

 * Regarding your business domain, your junior developers will learn at least the name of the most important business objects, because Aggregates include the business logic of this domain.

-* From a software engineering point of view your junior developer gets familiar with the strategy design pattern.
+* From a software engineering point of view, your junior developer gets familiar with the strategy design pattern.

-* From an architectural point of view your junior developer gets familiar with the principal of dependency inversion.
+* From an architectural point of view, your junior developer gets familiar with the principal of dependency inversion.

 * Finally, your developers learn that they can persist data within a database without thinking about the database layout.
 Using a strategy pattern instead makes the database to a plugin.